 See above.
 You need to understand what the company does and how you will fit in.
 If it is software, sign up / download ( if you can) and try it out.
 If it is a shop, maybe go by and visit and see what they have to offer.
 Just do your best to understand the company, their offerings, and their possible challenges so you can come in and be the answer they are looking for.

 8) Not taking an interest in the people/person interviewing you.

 You’ve probably heard it said before, but job-hunting can be a lot like dating.
 Everyone shows up kinda awkward and nervous and unsure of what the outcome will be.
 While the interviewer will be asking the majority of the questions, you should come prepped with questions of your own about the company and the interviewer(s).

-If possible, take the time ahead of the interview to learn a bit about who will be talking to and what they do.
+If possible, take the time ahead of the interview to learn a bit about who you will be talking to and what they do.
 How would your role and their role interact?
-I always like to end with the question, “So what brought you here and what keeps you here?“ Interviewers usually aren’t expecting it and have to search for an answer.
+I always like to end with the question, “So what brought you here and what keeps you here?“ Interviewers usually aren’t expecting it and often have to search for an answer.
 The answers are often pretty raw, honest, and telling of their feelings about the company.

 Also, science has shown that people LOVE talking about themselves.
 So get them doing something they love and they just may associate that good feeling with you!

 This is of course not an exhaustive list, beloveds.
 It’s just a few observations borne from my years of hiring and trying to get hired.
 For more tips, I highly recommend Catt Small’s fantastic post “Impress for success: Strategic ways to seem more hireable”.

 Look, I know capitalism is a soul sucking system full of mind-numbing contradictions, and I strongly believe that we’d be better off without work as it is modernly construed.
 However, we are where we are at the moment, and in this time, I want to see my folks getting whatever paper and esteem we can amass while we work behind the scenes towards a better world.